-Figure 2: Shifting of the MOSH:MOAH ratio commonly found in mineral oil by MORE, POSH and PAO as MOSH analogues [according to 14 and 15] (for abbreviations see definitions and textl
+Figure 2: Shifting of the MOSH:MOAH ratio commonly found in mineral oil by MORE, POSH and PAO as MOSH analogues [according to 14 and 15] (abbreviations see definitions and text)

-Other interferences in the LC-GC-FID chromatogram may be caused by natural hydrocarbons, which co-elute in the MOAH fraction in the hump.
-For example, olefins, terpenes and carotenoids that are naturally present in the food may by detected together with the MOAH fraction and thus increase the apparent MOAH concentration.
+Other interferences in the LC-GC-FID chromatogram may be caused by natural hydrocarbons, which coelute in the MOAH fraction in the hump.
+For example, olefins, terpenes and carotenoids that are present in the food by nature may by detected analytically together with the MOAH fraction and thus increase the MOAH concentration.
 According to the latest findings, extractable substances from wood such as abietic acid derivatives as well as resin compounds that are naturally present in papers or are used as binding agents in printing inks will also play a role.
 It is not clear whether these can be excluded by epoxidation.

-Employing epoxidation (e.g. with meta-chloroperbenzoic acid, m-CPBA) for purification allows the separation of these biogenic hydrocarbons analytically from the MOAH compounds.
-It should be noted that with this purification step, aromatic components might also be removed, depending on the amount of epoxidation reagent, thus resulting in possible false low readings for MOAH.
-Some substances with a natural origin (not POSH) might be present in the MOSH hump.
-A possibility to remove them is to apply a second LC clean-up with aluminium oxide.
-This clean-up can remove up to 40% of the MOSH, however, and is consequently difficult to justify application.
+Employing an epoxidation (e.g. with meta chloroperbenzoic acid, m-CPBA) for purification allows the separation of these biogenic hydrocarbons analytically from the MOAH compounds.
+It should be noted that with this purification step, aromatic components might also be removed, depending on the amount of epoxidation reagent, thus resulting in possible false low readings for MOAH after epoxidation.